braxtoncuneo/parallel/src/shared_mem/sync.md

 - Adding one to that register
 - Storing the register value back into memory

-By the time a thread store this value back into memory, another thread could have read, incremented, and stored the old total.
+By the time a thread stores this value back into memory, another thread could have read, incremented, and stored the old total.
 If this occurs, the original thread would be overwriting the effects of the other threads processing, erasing these effects for future operations.

 This is a classic example of a **race condition**, where the result of a computation is effected by the timing of operations.